Real topological Hochschild homology via the norm and Real Witt vectors: Real Hochschild homology

-For a more thorough review of the theory of Mackey functors, we refer the reader to \cite[\S 2]{BGHL19}.
+See~\cite[\S 2]{BGHL19} for a more thorough review of the theory of Mackey functors.
 Here we simply recall the contructions and notation we use in the present paper.
 Let $G$ be a finite group.
 Write $\cA$ for the Burnside category of $G$.
-For a finite $G$-set $X$,

-denotes the representable $G$-Mackey functor represented by $X$.
+For a finite $G$-set $X$, $\mA^G_{X}:=\cA(X,-)$ denotes the representable $G$-Mackey functor represented by $X$.
 This construction forms a co-Mackey functor object in Mackey functors, by viewing it also as a functor in the variable $X$, so in particular

-We write $\mA^G$ for the Burnside Mackey functor associated to $G$, which can be identified with $\mA^G_{*}$ where $*=G/G$, so there is no clash in notation.
+Write $\mA^G$ for the Burnside Mackey functor associated to $G$, which can be identified with $\mA^G_{*}$ where $*=G/G$.
 This Mackey functor has the property that $\mA^G(G/H)=A(H)$ where $A(H)$ denotes the Burnside ring for a finite group $H$.
-Recall that as an abelian group $A(H)$ is free with basis $\{ [H/K] \}$ where $K$ ranges over all conjugacy classes of subgroups $K<H$.
+Recall that as an abelian group $A(H)$ is free with basis $\{ [H/K] \}$ where $K$ ranges over all conjugacy classes of subgroups $K\le H$.
 When $K=H$ we simply write $1=[H/H]$ and when $K$ is the trivial group we simply write $[H]=[H/\{e\}]$.
 The transfer and restriction maps in $\mA^G$ are given by induction and restriction maps on finite sets. \begin{exm} The Burnside Mackey functor $\mA^{D_2}$ can be described by the following diagram.

-\end{exm} Given a finite group $G$, a subgroup $H<G$, and a $H$-set $X$ we write $\Map^H(G,X)$ for the $G$-set of $H$-equivariant maps from $G$ to $X$, which is a functor in the variable $X$ known as coinduction.
+\end{exm} Given a finite group $G$, a subgroup $H\le G$, and a $H$-set $X$ we write $\Map^H(G,X)$ for the $G$-set of $H$-equivariant maps from $G$ to $X$, which is a functor in the variable $X$ known as coinduction.